mikostakou/SpaceMic16S/README.md

 This study evaluates how soil **sampling design** shapes estimates of bacterial diversity across forest and grassland ecosystems in the German Biodiversity Exploratories.

-The central question is how estimates of soil bacterial **richness**, **sample coverage**, and **spatial scaling** change when diversity is inferred from *individual soil cores* versus *composite (physically pooled) samples* — and how these patterns shift under **sequencing-depth standardization**.
+The central question is how estimates of soil bacterial **richness**, **sample coverage**, and **spatial scaling** change when diversity is inferred from *individual soil cores* versus *composite (physically composited) samples* — and how these patterns shift under **sequencing-depth standardization**.
 A recurring result is that seemingly minor design choices can reverse ecological conclusions (e.g. which ecosystem appears more diverse), hence the "illusion of diversity."